alsalafiyyah/alsalafiyyah.github.io/_pages/pages/wahhabism.md

 <p>Therefore, the Sufis and the Shia—worshippers of graves and saints—hate the call (Da'wah) of Muhammad ibn Abd al-Wahhab, oppose it, and disparage it with alienating labels.</p>

-<p>The Prophet, peace and blessings be upon him, used to call to monotheism and Paradise, while the disbelievers spread rumors about him that he was a sorcerer and a madman.
-The enemies of the messengers are the enemies of the scholars, because scholars are the heirs of the prophets.</p>
+<p>The Prophet, peace and blessings be upon him, used to call to monotheism and Paradise, while the disbelievers spread rumors about him that he was a sorcerer and a madman.</p>
 <p>Allah Almighty said: **"Likewise, no Messenger came to those before them but they said: 'A sorcerer or a madman!'"** [al-Dhariyat: 52]</p>

 <p>And He Almighty said: **"Thus have We made for every Prophet an enemy among the Mujrimûn (disbelievers, polytheists, criminals).
 But Sufficient is your Lord as a Guide and Helper.."** [al-Furqan: 31]</p>

+<p>The enemies of the messengers are the enemies of the scholars, because scholars are the heirs of the prophets.</p>

 <h3 class="mb-3">If you want to know the people of truth, look at where the arrows of the enemy are aimed, especially the Zionist ones :</h3>